maheshrajannan/k8s-mastery/Enhancements.md

 Finished Building Looks right ?Finished Pushing Looks right ?

-# 3. Build and push each time the sub components.
+# 3. Build and push each time the sub components.DOING

 Build and push image each time.